 I’m a big fan of starting with the end in mind.

 Why Agile marketing?

-What are you trying to accomplish by going Agile?
+What are we trying to accomplish by going Agile?

-Maybe traditional waterfall planning no longer works for you.
+Maybe traditional waterfall planning no longer works for the team.
 According to McKinsey, 58% of marketing initiatives still take more than 6 months to make it to market, with the average at just over 8 months.

-That’s a long time to wait to deliver value to your customers.
+That’s a long time to wait to deliver value to our customers.

-Maybe your boss read some thought leadership article about Agile marketing and asked you to check it out.
+Maybe the CMO read some thought leadership article about Agile marketing and asked us to check it out.

-Or maybe you’ve been working alongside a development team and grew envious of their productivity and effectiveness using Agile.
+Or maybe we’ve been working alongside a development team and grew envious of their productivity and effectiveness using Agile.

-When it comes to measuring the success of your Agile marketing program, goals tend to fall into three main groups:
+When it comes to measuring the success of an Agile marketing program, goals tend to fall into three main groups:

 - Demonstrate the return on investment (ROI) in Agile marketing (and there is a significant investment involved in time, people, and money...more on this in a separate post).